nullsurface/guiautomate/README.md

 ### Prerequisites

-- Python (As the project is written in Python)
+- Python3 (As the project is written in Python)

+    - Python3 Tkinter
+        - xbps
+            - python3-tkinter
+        - apt
-- MacOS Operating System
+            - python3-dev

 ### Installation